OWASP/www-chapter-italy/index.md

 <a href="https://owasp.org/www-chapter-italy/"><img src="assets/images/OWASP-Italy.PNG" alt="OWASP-Italy"/></a>

-## Welcome to the OWASP Italy Chapter!
+# Welcome to the OWASP Italy Chapter!

-  We aim to organize the next activities
+  We aim to organize the next activities:
-* Two annual conferences;
+* One annual conference;
 * Periodic meetings and workshops.

-If you would like to host a meeting or speak in one contact [Matteo Meucci](mailto:matteo.meucci@owasp.org)
+If you would like to host a meeting or speak in one, contact [the leaders](mailto:owasp-italy@owasp.org)

 * Spreading the Word - Reaching out for more people, especially outside of the AppSec community.